lethenju/VLCSequencer/README.md

 - Add Metadata-related info on the sequence (if fade-in/out are activated, etc..)
 - Add a button to get back to the beginning of the current video

-Web :

-- Js check of message size before sending the post
-- Responsive web page design (as for now we have a really poor experience on mobile)

 Video playback :